melt-umn/melt-artifacts/2020_SLE_Strategy_Attributes/Step-By-Step-Instructions.md

-# Step by step instructions for artifact evaluation
+# Step by Step Instructions

 Before running these examples, follow the instructions in `Getting-Started.md` to initialize the docker container.

-The examples are all located in the top-level `examples/` folder; the other directories contain clones of dependency git repositories and may be ignored.
+The examples are all located in the top-level `examples/` folder; the other directories contain clones of dependency Git repositories and may be ignored.

 ## Optimization demo example
-This example demonstrates the use of strategy attributes to perform optimizations on a simple functional language, as seen in the paper.
+This example demonstrates the use of strategy attributes to perform optimizations on a simple functional language, as seen in the paper, specifically in Figures 1, 3, 6, and 7.
 Change into the `examples/rewriting-optimization-demo/` directory:
 ```
-cd ~/examples/rewriting-optimization-demo/
+cd examples/rewriting-optimization-demo/
 ```

 The Silver specification of this example language is provided in the `grammars/` subdirectory.
-The abstract syntax, consisting of top-level function declarations, expressions and let-binding declarations, is given in `grammars/edu.umn.melt.rewritedemo/abstractsyntax/AbstractSyntax.sv` while the strategies and attributes used to perform optimizations are defined in `grammars/edu.umn.melt.rewritedemo/abstractsyntax/AbstractSyntax.sv`.
+The abstract syntax, consisting of top-level function declarations, expressions and let-binding declarations, is given in `grammars/edu.umn.melt.rewritedemo/abstractsyntax/AbstractSyntax.sv`.
+Figure 1 of the paper shows some of the attributes and productions that are to be found in this file.
+Additional attributes, such as ``wrapPP`` are included here that are not seen in that figure.
+(Lucas, why is FunDecl here - I don't see this in Figure 1.
+If we need to kepp this then the difference from the paper should be explained.
+Much better is to make this match the paper.)
+ Another minor difference is that equations for the ``defs`` attribute are actually in another file, `grammars/edu.umn.melt.rewritedemo/abstractsyntax/Optimize.sv` that contains the strategies and attributes used to perform optimizations and seen in Figures 3, 6, and 7.

-Concrete syntax for building a parser is given in `grammars/edu.umn.melt.rewritedemo/concretesyntax/` and a driver program performing I/O operations is defined in ``grammars/edu.umn.melt.rewritedemo/driver`; you do not need to carefully examine these as the examples here are mainly concerned with transformations on abstract syntax.
+Concrete syntax for building a parser is given in `grammars/edu.umn.melt.rewritedemo/concretesyntax/` and a driver program performing I/O operations is defined in ``grammars/edu.umn.melt.rewritedemo/driver``; you do not need to consider these as the paper and examples are concerned with transformations on abstract syntax.

 To compile the Silver specification, run
 ```